featbit/featbit/.github/ISSUE_TEMPLATE/contribution_task_api.md

 Points: x

+# Deadline

+We usually give 2 weeks to issue, that means you have 2 weeks to implement the feature starting from the day the issue is assigned to you.
+If you have any difficulty, please contact us in Slack.

 # How to claim to solve the issue

 If you want to implement this function, please leave a comment in this issue like: